UDTechLLC/blockchain-fs/README.md

 ### create Issues

-* Fix it with two types (directory, zip files)
-* Fix creating config file for existing ORIGIN (just check and load it)
 * Check if filesystem is (isn't) mounted.
-Perhaps should add flag for auto-mounting after creating.
+Perhaps should add flag for auto-mounting after creating

 `delete ORIGIN`